Robert Arthur Williams: Vancity Credit Union

-In 1983, Vancity had nearly $1.5B CDN in assets.
+In 1983, Vancity had nearly C$1.5 billion in assets.
 Loan delinquency, while below its 1982 peak, remained fairly constant.
-That year the Board approved a loan loss provision of $6.5M, about .66% of loans to credit union members.
-Williams’ initial role on the Board was to ensure management had conducted due diligence in assessing loan quality.
-By 1986, the balance of non-productive loans was $3.7M, reduced by 1989 to $1.8M.
+That year, the Board approved a loan loss provision of $6.5 million, about 0.66% of loans to credit union members.
+Williams' initial role on the Board was to ensure management had conducted due diligence in assessing loan quality.
+By 1986, the balance of non-productive loans was $3.7 million, reduced by 1989 to $1.8 million.

-During Williams’ first five years as Director, Vancity became the first financial institution in Canada to introduce ATMs.
-The credit union's community role had been limited to philanthropy (about $60K in grants), and social and co-op housing loans (about $42M).
-With Williams on the Board the credit union began lending to business.
+During Williams' first five years as director, Vancity became the first financial institution in Canada to introduce ATMs.
+The credit union's community role had been limited to philanthropy (about $60,000 in grants), and social and co-op housing loans (about $42 million).
+With Williams on the Board, the credit union began lending to business.
 Vancity's book of business was previously confined to personal mortgages, personal financing and commercial mortgages.
 This shift to business lending with a focus on economic development was the precursor to Vancity's social business model which developed over the ensuing decade.

 A seed capital program was launched in 1985, designed to support businesses that didn't qualify for conventional financing.
 By 1986 Vancity had financed nearly 600 business loans under this program.

 Williams became the chair of the board in 1988.
-That year his Chair's message introduced the idea of Vancity setting community and social objectives, and becoming a more entrepreneurial institution: “As [Vancity’s] business performance improves [we] expect to do more innovative work in the social sphere.”
-The assets were now $1.7 B, and advancing social innovation was now an overt part of the agenda.
+That year his chair's message introduced the idea of Vancity setting community and social objectives, and becoming a more entrepreneurial institution: "As [Vancity's] business performance improves [we] expect to do more innovative work in the social sphere."
+The assets were now $1.7 billion, and advancing social innovation was now an overt part of the agenda.

 Together with other Directors, Williams led creation of the Vancity Community Foundation.
-In 1989, the Foundation was endowed with $1.2M.
-Even after dividends, income taxes and this donation, net earnings were $5.3M, a significant improvement from the previous year, and up from $2M in 1984 five years earlier.
+In 1989, the Foundation was endowed with $1.2 million.
+Even after dividends, income taxes and this donation, net earnings were $5.3 million, a significant improvement from the previous year, and up from $2 million in 1984 five years earlier.
 The Foundation was to act as a catalyst for the growth and empowerment of disadvantaged groups and communities served by Vancity through providing loans, technical assistance or funds for community economic development and housing alternatives.

 Williams also led the creation of Vancity Enterprises Ltd in 1989, which was established as a wholly owned real estate investment and development subsidiary of the credit union.
 Its mandate was to provide affordable housing through innovative development strategies involving community groups, churches and governments.
 In its first year, Vancity Enterprises (VCE) worked on several mixed-used commercial and social housing developments.